 All opioid drugs have a risk of overdose.
 The risk is higher with methadone than with buprenorphine.
-The risk is especially high when you start treatment, and if you stop taking opioids for a while and then start again.
-Mixing opioids with other drugs also increases the risk of overdose.
+The

 Early signs of overdose include problems with co-ordination and balance, trouble speaking, slurring, and feeling sleepy or "nodding off" throughout the day.
 Advanced signs include bluish colour in the lips and fingers, eyes with very small pupils, not being able to wake up, deep snoring or gurgling sounds and slow, erratic breathing.
 Any signs of overdose should be treated as a medical emergency: Call 911!